guillec/bluag/README.md

   - ALL POSTS REQUIRE A --title block

 6. _widgets/
+  - A widget can be any small amount of html that you want
   - Add any widget that you want here
-  - A widget can be any small amount of html that you want
-  - To use widgets just place {{file_name}} anywhere in a page or blog post.
+  - To use widgets just place {{widget_file_name}} anywhere in a page, blog post or layout.
-    For example, if you want to use the recent_posts.html widget on a page place {{recent_posts}} on any post
+    For example, if you want to use the recent_posts.html widget on a page place {{recent_posts}} somewhere on the source.
-  - On build, all pages and post will be tested for {{widget_name}} and appended they exist.
+  - On build, all pages, layouts and posts will be tested for {{widget_name}} and appended if they exist.

 # Other Notes:
 1. For the most part Bluag is using twitter bootstrap for styling.